raspberrypilearning/quiz-time/en/step_7.md

 --- task ---

 **Click Run**
-+ Answer the questions
++ Answer the questions.
-+ The current question will hide and the next question will show
++ The current question will hide and the next question will show.
 + You will notice that you only see the `result` div on the last question.
 The result div for the other questions is also showing, but too fast for you to see.

 --- /task ---